 Townsville North Queensland offers a diverse, resilient and prosperous economic base that thrives on growth.
-Townsville is the Capital for Northern Australia, with a fast stable growing economy and has increased the Gross Regional Product over the past five years by over 10% to $15.6B (REMPLAN 2016 December).
+Townsville is considered the Capital for Northern Australia and has the largest population base for this region.

 Education and Innovation

 Townsville North Queensland has a booming farming and livestock sector and is recognised as one of Australia’s premier agricultural areas.
-The Burdekin is one of Australia’s largest sugar cane producing areas, with 80,000 hectares of land dedicated to this crop, with cane yields among the highest in the nation.
+The Burdekin and Hinchinbrook are some of Australia’s largest sugar cane producing areas, with over 80,000 hectares of land dedicated to this crop and cane yields among the highest in the nation.
 Additionally, the Burdekin harvests one-third of the nation’s mangoes and also produces capsicums, zucchinis, pumpkins, corn, melons and an array of other fruit and vegetables.
 Charters Towers to the west of Townsville is recognised for its quality beef industry.

 Townsville North Queensland offers access to world class experts and research centres within the marine science field.
-With the Great Barrier Reef on Townsville’s door step it is home to the headquarters of the Australian Institute of Marine Science and the Great Barrier Reef Marine Park Authority.
-Both organisations work to build capabilities in marine biodiversity and protect, conserve and develop the Great Barrier Reef Marine Park.
+With the Great Barrier Reef on Townsville’s doorstep it is home to the headquarters of the Australian Institute of Marine Science, the Great Barrier Reef Marine Park Authority and James Cook University (world renowned in marine sciences).
+Both the combination of these organisations work to build capabilities in marine biodiversity and protect, conserve and develop the Great Barrier Reef Marine Park.